gustavosobral/fakename_wrapper/README.md

 [![Coverage Status](https://coveralls.io/repos/github/gustavosobral/fakename_wrapper/badge.svg?branch=master)](https://coveralls.io/github/gustavosobral/fakename_wrapper?branch=master)

 This gem aims to be a simple data generator, providing specific generated data by countries for multiple purposes (Tests, database seeds and etc).

 Currently, is a simple wrapper based on http://www.fakenamegenerator.com/ service.
+Can be expanded to other fonts and services later.

 ## Installation